Skip to content

 Default Values

-Enums should always define a default value for security reasons.
+Enums should always define a default value for safety reasons.
 This default value is the first field of the enum.
 The first field always represents the default value, and your compiler will initialize an enum type with its default value when necessary.

 Your compiler does not automatically define the default field.
 Therefore, every time you define an enum, it must have at least one field and this field will be used as the default field.